1. Media Subsystem Profile¶

 Emails with HTML will be automatically rejected by the mail server.

-It could be wise to also copy the Media Maintainer(s).
+It could be wise to also copy the relevant Media Maintainer(s).
 You should use

 scripts/get_maintainers.pl to identify whom else needs to be copied.